 J.D.
-University of Alabama School of Law
+University of Alabama School of Law B.S.

-B.S.
 University of Alabama at Birmingham

-Margaret Vivoda

-Ph.D.
-University of Phoenix

-B.A.
-Barry University

-A.A.
-Miami-Dade College
+Margaret Vivoda Ph.D.
+University of Phoenix M.B.A.
+University of Phoenix B.A.
+Barry University A.A.
+Miami-Dade College A.S.

-A.S.
 Pensacola Junior College